weserv/images/DOCKER.md

 # Docker

-This document describes how to use images.weserv.nl with Docker and [docker-compose (1.7 or higher)](https://docs.docker.com/compose/).
+This document describes how to use images.weserv.nl with Docker.

 ## Installation